-In this tutorial, you learn the operations to call to get a user by the last_name
+In this tutorial, you learn the operations to call to get a user by the last_name property in a user resource.

 This tutorial should take around 10 minutes to complete.

-method to retrieve the details of a user
+You need to use the GET method to retrieve the details of a user resource in the service using the last_name property.

 To get a user by last name: